submariner-io/submariner-website/src/content/community/releases/_index.en.md

   Endpoints for all conditions are now included - prior releases only published ready endpoints.
 * Service Discovery will now publish DNS records for pods that are not ready based on the setting of the `publishNotReadyAddresses` flag on the service.
+* Service Discovery now propagates labels from an exported `Service` to its generated `EndpointSlices`.
 * Submariner now explicitly enables forwarding on the interfaces that it creates to support forwarding even when global forwarding on the node is turned off.
 * Enhanced Calico CNI detection now includes searching for calico-node CNI pods when the calico-config map is not detected.